NadavTasher/Webhood/README.md

 A background worker can be configured to run background jobs.

 This is a convenience feature that can be disabled using the entrypoint configuration file.
-Just set `replication=0` and the process will never be launched.
+Just set `count=0` and the process will never be launched.

 #### Request type checking & casting

-A `flask` like routing mechanism takes place, with an addition of runtime type-checking using the [runtypes](https://github.com/NadavTasher/RunTypes) library.
+A `flask` like routing mechanism takes place, with an addition of runtime type-checking or casting using the [runtypes](https://pypi.org/project/runtypes) library.

-These features can be taken advantage of like so:
+These features can be used like so:

 ```python
 import hashlib